Kingdom of Soissons: Syagrius

 Childeric died about 481, and his son Clovis I became the Frankish king.
+According to Gregory of Tours, Syagrius the son of Aegidius and "King of the Romans", had his seat at Soissons (which his father had once possessed) in the fifth year of the reign of Clovis.
+MacGeorge dates this to 485/486, and Martindale to 486/487.

 Clovis made continual war against Syagrius, and in the end took over all his territory.
 Syagrius lost the final Battle of Soissons in 486; many historians consider this Clovis' greatest victory.
 Syagrius fled to the Visigothic king Alaric II, but the Franks threatened war if Syagrius were not surrendered to them.
 Syagrius was sent back to Clovis, who had him executed in 486 or 487.

-The Kingdom of Soissons was a remnant of the Roman Empire within Gaul surrounded by newly established Germanic kingdoms.

 Clovis I ruled the Franks until his death in 511.
 When he died, the Frankish realm was divided into four kingdoms, one for each of his sons.
 Clothar I received a portion centred in Soissons, where he had been born a decade after Syagrius' death.
 Clothar survived all his brothers and their families—in one case by murdering the sons of a deceased brother—and eventually reunited the realm in 555.

 When Clothar died in 561, the Frankish realm was divided into three kingdoms, one for each son.
 The portions centred around Soissons and Paris eventually developed into the kingdom of Neustria, which remained one of the key divisions of the Frankish realm.

-Structure

-Very little is known about the realm ruled by Aegidius and Syagrius, resulting in considerable debates among historians about the structure and nature of the Kingdom of Soissons.
-These tend to move between a maximalist approach, viewing it as a state controlling most of northern Gaul to a minimalist approach describing it as an insignificant polity.
-The latter view was first advocated by historian Edward James who concluded that Syagrius was little more than a "Count of Soissons" who had controlled a tiny area and whose importance had been propagandistically enhanced by Gregory of Tours.